 It’s hard to know where to start when you have a lot of debt to deal with.
 These steps are designed to form a path to financial freedom, and even following them one at a time will help you along the way.

 - Avoid making new purchases.
 To get rid of your debt, you must first stop adding to it.
 Stop spending and start using that money to pay down your existing balance.
-Remember that your ultimate goal is to be debt free.
-You can treat yourself again once you’ve achieved that.
+For absolutely essential purchases, do your best to keep your credit card in your wallet and pay with cash or debit.

 - Set up automated payments.
 Using your budgeted monthly repayment amount from step 3, set up automated credit card payments to make sure you actually do what you plan to.
 Set up the payments to come out of your bank account the day after you receive your wages.
 This is a sure-fire way to stay committed to your budget.